Lightprotocol/cp-swap-reference/README.md

 # raydium-cp-swap

-A revamped constant product AMM program optimized for straightforward pool deployment along with additional features and integrations:
+A constant product AMM program reference implementation based to Raydiun's CP AMM.

+We added:

+- rent-free

+Original readme:

 - No Openbook market ID is required for pool creation
 - Token22 is supported
 - Built-in price oracle
-- Optimized in Anchor

-The program has been audited by [MadShield](https://www.madshield.xyz/).
-The report can be found [here](https://github.com/raydium-io/raydium-docs/tree/master/audit/MadShield%20Q1%202024).

-The program assets are in-scope for Raydium’s [Immunefi bug bounty program](https://immunefi.com/bug-bounty/raydium/).

 ## Environment Setup